scriptnull/docsv2/sources/pipelines/jobs/runSh.md

   the build status message will be sent to the SCM provider UI (whose integration is mentioned in the resources Yml) for the repo mentioned in the sourceName in the resources Yml.

-* When the runCLI job is in the processing state the github UI will look like
+* When the runSh job is in the processing state the github UI will look like
 <img src="../../images/processingBuildStatus.png" alt="Build Status Processing" style="width:800px;vertical-align: middle;display: block;margin-right: auto;"/>

-* When the runCLI job successfully completes, the github UI will look like
+* When the runSh job successfully completes, the github UI will look like
 <img src="../../images/successBuildStatus.png" alt="Build Status Success" style="width:800px;vertical-align: middle;display: block;margin-right: auto;"/>

-* When the runCLI job is cancelled or failed the github UI will look like
+* When the runSh job is cancelled or failed the github UI will look like
 <img src="../../images/failedBuildStatus.png" alt="Build Status Failed" style="width:800px;vertical-align: middle;display: block;margin-right: auto;"/>